ember-learn/ember-blog/source/2020-04-10-the-ember-times-issue-143.md

 Be kind,

-Chris Ng, Dean Papastrat, Amy Lam, Isaac Lee, the crowd and the Learning Team
+Chris Ng, Dean Papastrat, Amy Lam, Isaac Lee, Jessica Jordan, the crowd and the Learning Team